-Most heat pump water heaters cost from $1,900-$3,000.
-Recent data from real householders in San Mateo in a Peninsula Clean Energy spreadsheet showed a median cost of about $6,500 to install, including any needed electrical work.
+Data from real householders in San Mateo in a Peninsula Clean Energy spreadsheet showed a median cost of about $6,500 to install, including any needed electrical work.
 SVCE has a similar median in their published data.
+Recent prices may have risen to about $7,000, and there's quite a range in quotes, so your mileage may vary.

-The remarkable news is that (as of Jun 2023) rebates will pay for most of this.
-Silicon Valley Clean Energy (SVCE) will give you $2,000, and BayREN will give you another $400 if you use one of their approved contractors (if you live in San Jose, Palo Alto, or Santa Clara city, you are not covered by SVCE, but follow those links to find local rebates).
-You can also get a 30% tax credit under the Inflation Reduction Act, and low-income (CARE/FERA) customers can get an extra $1,000.
+The remarkable news is that (as of Dec 2024) rebates will pay for most of this.
+Silicon Valley Clean Energy (SVCE) will give you $2,000, TECH Clean CA will give you $1,800 ($1,100 for a tank <55 gal), and Golden State Rebates will give you another $900 ($700 for a tank <45 gal) (if you live in San Jose, Palo Alto, or Santa Clara city, you are not covered by SVCE, but follow those links to find local rebates).
+You can also get a 30% tax credit for any remaining cost, from the Inflation Reduction Act, bringing a $7,000 initial cost down to just $1,610 [2], substantially cheaper than the typical cost of installing a gas water heater:

-So, a $6,500 install drops to $4,100 after rebates, and $2,870 after the tax credit.
-You'll save about $1,950 [2] in utility bills over a 15-year lifespan, and you'll also avoid the $2-4,000 replacement cost when your old water heater wears out or floods.
+You'll also save over half of that, about $1,950 [3], in utility bills over a 15-year lifespan, and you'll avoid the $2-4,000 gas water heater replacement cost when your old water heater wears out or floods.
 So, not only will you slash your emissions, you'll almost certainly save money while doing it and gain peace of mind.

 Gas water heaters are meant to last about 10-12 years, less if you don't do regular maintenace.
 They cost about $2,000-$4,000 to replace in Santa Clara county (Home Blue).
 Let's say an average of $3,000, for a 60-gallon tank.
-So if you have an old water heater, then you'll save big time with a heat pump, since your after-rebate costs will almost never be as much as the cost of replacing with a gas heater.
+So if you have an old water heater, then you'll save with a heat pump, since your after-rebate costs will usually be less than the cost of replacing with a gas heater.
 You'll also avoid the potential of your old water heater failing, flooding your house and needing an emergency replacement.
 Plus, heat pumps last a few years longer - I can't find any concrete data, but heat pump warranties are usually 10 years, vs. about 6 years for most gas heaters (and hundreds of dollars to buy a longer warranty), so draw your own conclusions from that!

 One issue that can drive up costs is electricity supply.
 Most heat pumps use 220V electricity, so you may need to run a new circuit to supply it (this cost is included in the estimates above).
 If that maxes out your electrical supply at the breaker panel, it can cost up to a few thousand to upgrade the panel.
 You can also get rebates for that - SVCE will give you $1,000 and you can get that 30% tax credit from the IRA, up to $600.
 Together these would bring a $2,500 panel upgrade down to $1,050.
 You may also be able to avoid upgrading your panel with smart circuit management, an approach known as a watt diet.